Skip to main content

 Lactobacillus acidophilus L-92 and Reduced Atopic Dermatitis Severity

-Research synthesisModerate evidenceModerate effect6 studies · 6 beneficial · 0 neutral · 0 harmful
+Research synthesisHigh evidenceModerate effect6 studies · 6 beneficial · 0 neutral · 0 harmful

-• Studied populations: children with atopic dermatitis; adult atopic dermatitis patients (clinical)
+• Studied populations: children and adults with atopic dermatitis

 Caveats: Available evidence is overwhelmingly positive — clinical literature in this area is subject to publication bias (null-result studies are less likely to be published or indexed).
-The evidence base is small (only 6 studies) — conclusions should be considered preliminary.
-Most studies did not report dose or form details, limiting applicability for specific product recommendations.
+Additionally, most studies did not specify a precise dose or form of L-92, making it difficult to determine an effective dose range.

 Doses used in studies